 The project roadmap is integral for keeping everyone on the same page so it has to be free from any ambiguity.
 Approaching the entire project with a higher perspective and including details such as a rough execution plan and a strategic outline can help in keeping the vision and roadmap as cohesive as possible.

 The product backlog is an important document that identifies all the requirements of a particular project.
 Creating and managing the backlog is the responsibility of the product owner.
 No one else can change the tasks or even the order identified in the product backlog.

 Prioritizing the tasks and creating an order also comes under managing the product backlog.
 Scrum product owners have no say in the amount of work the team will do in one sprint or how many sprints the project will need.
 However, they have complete control over deciding the order of the tasks.

 Scrum product owners understand that backlogs are dynamic.
 It will never remain as it is throughout the project.
 Priorities may shift or some new features might get added to the list.
 The best way to handle a product backlog is through visibility.
-Everyone involved must be able to see the changes in the product backlog to stay updated on the progress.
+Everyone involved must be able to see the changes in the product backlog to stay updated on the progress of the project.

 Constraints are an important consideration in any project.
 The triple constraints, scope-time-budget, are the most common project constraints and in many Scrum environments, product owners are responsible for managing them.
 Only through a deep understanding of a project’s need and the clients’ requirements, product owners can achieve the most appropriate balance of handling the project’s constraints.